frandiox/vitedge/README.md

 ### ESR Page Props

 Each page can make an optional "get page props" request to the worker before rendering.
-For example, if a page's route has `name: "customers"`, the endpoint `/api/props/customers` will be called automatically before rendering.
-The handler for this route must be defined in `<root>/api/props/customers.js`.
+For example, if a page's route is `/admin/customers/123`, the endpoint `/props/admin/customers/123` will be requested automatically before rendering.
+The handler for this route must be defined in `<root>/api/props/<route name>`.

 ## Usage